Ayushtech27/namaste-react/README.md

 - Unit Testing - Here you test your react components in isolation.
 - Integration Testing - Testing the integration of our component.
-- End to End Testing (e2e Testing) - Testing the react application as sson as the user lands on the website to the user leaves the website.
+- End to End Testing (e2e Testing) - Testing the react application as soon as the user lands on the website to the user leaves the website.
 And we test all the flows.